 Whether you’ve opted for the standard or the extended network of UK hospitals on your plan, you can find a full list of them in this directory.

-To find one near you, use our provider search tool and select your country or nearest city.
+To find a healthcare provider near you, use our search tool to select your country or nearest city.
 You can even search based on the type of specialist treatment you need.

 Please post all claims information to: